anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar sends the voucher to the registrar-agent.

 After receiving the voucher, the registrar-agent sends the PER to the registrar.
-Deviating from BRSKI the PER is not a raw PKCS#10 object.
+Deviating from BRSKI the PER is not a raw PKCS#10.
 As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.

 {{RFC7030}} EST standard endpoints (/simpleenroll, /simplereenroll, /serverkeygen, /cacerts) on the registrar cannot be used for BRSKI-PRM.